Scholarships

 The Licking County Foundation

-Knox Community Hospital Auxiliary Scholarship Opportunity
+Knox Community Hospital Auxiliary

 Other Scholarship Opportunities

-Many churches, professional, civic, or service organizations, private foundations, the military, and others offer scholarships.
+Many churches, professional, civic, or service organizations, private foundations, the military and others offer scholarships.
 COTC does not post individual external scholarship opportunities but here are a few free scholarship search engines to get you started.
-COTC does not endorse, control, or guarantee the accuracy, relevance, timeliness, or completeness of this information.
+COTC does not endorse, control or guarantee the accuracy, relevance, timeliness or completeness of this information.